 Research uncovers new treatments

-Ellis Fischel patients have access to the latest treatments, including immunotherapy, which allows us to harness the body’s immune system to fight cancer.
+Ellis Fischel patients have access to the latest treatments, including immunotherapy, which is a type of precision medicine that allows us to harness the body’s immune system to fight cancer.
 Immunotherapy treatments are now available for patients with bladder, cervical, colorectal, gastrointestinal, head and neck, kidney, liver, lung, lymphoma, melanoma, multiple myeloma and skin cancers.

 “We start in our laboratories developing leading-edge treatments,” Papageorgiou said.
 “We’re collaborating with other disciplines and translating our findings right to your bedside.
 We are proud that we can offer original, personalized medicine based off of your genetics.”

 This approach to treatment is one of the hallmarks of an academic health system.
 In the past, head and neck cancers required treatments such as chemotherapy and radiation.
-Thanks to advances in immunotherapy, patients with these cancers now have a treatment option in which we activate their immune systems to fight cancer cells.
+Thanks to advances in immunotherapy, patients with these cancers now have a treatment option in which we can activate their immune systems instead.

 Innovative clinical trials lead the way